PrestaShop/docs/basics/keeping-up-to-date/backup.md

 {{% notice warning %}}
 **Important**

-It is strongly recommended not to leave your backups at the root of your store or in another place where could be exposed on publicly.
+It is strongly recommended not to leave your backups at the root of your store or in another place that could be publicly exposed.
 {{% /notice %}}

 Before starting anything, you must think first about safety.
-Any modification made on a shop could break it, so you must make sure all your data has been backed up before going further.
-This basically implies saving two things: your files and your database.
+Any modification to a shop could break it, so you must ensure all your data has been backed up before going further.
+This implies saving two things: your files and your database.

-We will give you all the details you may need to run an upgrade, but we can’t be held responsible for any damage caused to your shop during the process.
-That’s why we strongly recommend you to follow this backup step.
+This documentation can help to run an upgrade, but we can’t be held responsible for any damage caused to your shop during the process.
+That’s why we strongly recommend you follow this backup step.

 ## File backup

 The first elements to backup are the files on the web server where you have deployed your PrestaShop.
-The PrestaShop folder not only contains the source code, but also your modules & themes, pictures, and all other resources needed to run your shop successfully.
+The PrestaShop folder contains the source code and your modules & themes, pictures, and all other resources needed to run your shop successfully.

 ### Copy files

 To complete this step, your shop folder must be copied somewhere else.
-Although it can be simply copied on another folder on your server, making an additional copy of your files on another computer is a nice additional security measure.
-To do so, connect to your server using an FTP, SSH or RDP connection (depending on your server and hosting provider), copy the files in another location, then download them on your computer.
+Although it can be copied to another folder on your server, making an additional copy of your files on another computer is a nice additional security measure.
+To do so, connect to your server using an FTP, SSH, or RDP connection (depending on your server and hosting provider), copy the files to another location, then download them on your computer.

 With SSH, you may use `scp` or `rsync` command to backup your shop folder from a server to another.
 For example, backup from a remote server to your local machine (or the one you are connected on) with `scp` ([scp man page](https://linuxcommand.org/lc3_man_pages/scp1.html)):